List of Pacific hurricane records: Named storms per month

+Specific seasonal data in the Eastern Pacific basin was first compiled in 1949.
+Therefore, seasons before 1949 are excluded from the "Most named" column.

-Before 1971 and especially 1966, data in this basin is extremely unreliable.
+Also, before 1971 and especially 1966, data in this basin is extremely unreliable.
 The geostationary satellite era began in 1966, and that year is often considered the first year of reliable tropical records.
 Intensity estimates are more reliable starting in the 1971 season.
 A few years later, the Dvorak technique came into use.
 Those two make intensity estimates more reliable starting in that year.
-For these reasons, seasons before 1966 are not included in the lowest column.
+For these reasons, seasons before 1971 are not included in the "Fewest named" column.

-† Shared by more than five seasons.